Porto is a beautiful city that surprises everyone who visits it.

 It is located in the Batalha district, next to the walls.
 Its construction began in the twelfth century and is declared a National Monument.

-Admission to the Cathedral is free but if you want to enter the cloister you have to pay, € 3 the normal entrance and € 2 with Porto card.
+Admission to the Cathedral is free, but if you want to enter the cloister, you have to pay € 3 for the regular entrance and € 2 with a Porto card.

 Church and Convent of San Francisco

-The Church of San Francisco is one of the most important religious monuments of Porto along with the Church of the Clerics and the Cathedral.
-The Church is very beautiful, but the visit worth it for its catacombs and ossuaries.
-It’s a little grim the subject, but it’s interesting and you shouldn’t let it go.
+The Church of San Francisco is one of Porto’s most important religious monuments, along with the Church of the Clerics and the Cathedral.

-On the left side nave is an altarpiece called the Jesé Tree.
+There is an altarpiece on the left side nave called the Jesé Tree.
 It is a wooden sculpture considered one of the best in the world of its kind.
-You have to stop and watch it because is spectacular.
+You have to stop and watch it because it is simply spectacular.

-In the catacombs are buried many of the Franciscan friars and also, some noble families of the city.
-In addition, there is an ossary with human bones that can be seen through a crystal placed on the ground.
+Many of the city’s Franciscan friars and some noble families are buried in the catacombs.
+In addition, there is an Ossory with human bones that can be seen through a crystal placed on the ground.

-The normal entrance for adults is 3.50 euros, with the Porto Card or students: 25% discount.
+The regular cost of entrance for adults is 3.50 euros, with the Porto Card for students there is a 25% discount.

 Palacio da Bolsa (Palace Stock Exchange)

 This building is classified as a National Monument and is worth the visit.
-It has guided tours that I recommend you to do, because they tell you the history of this building and curiosities that make the visit much more interesting.
+It has guided tours that I recommend you take because they tell you the history of this building and the curiosities that make the visit much more enjoyable.

 Casa Do Infante

-This house is now a museum and you are charged a ticket of € 2.20 but with the porto card it is free.
+This house is now a museum, and you are charged a ticket of € 2.20, but it is free with the Porto Card.

-And I think you have enough for today.
-So taking advantage that you are in the Ribera, you can dine here.
+And I think you have had enough for today.
+So, taking advantage that you are in the Ribera, you can dine here.
 It’s Porto’s best place to dine, here or on the opposite bank.

-For the next day, it is undoubtedly worth knowing the part of Vilanova de Gaia, the wineries and taking a boat along the Douro River.
-Normally, if you hire a boat ride you can also hire a visit to one of the wineries on this side of the riverfront.
+It is undoubtedly worth knowing the part of Vilanova de Gaia, its wineries, and taking a boat along the Douro River for the next day.
+Normally, if you pay for a boat ride, you can also pay for a visit to one of the wineries on this side of the riverfront.

-Although at first sight, it may seem that Vila Nova de Gaia is part of Porto, it is really another Portuguese city.
+Although it may seem that Vila Nova de Gaia is part of Porto at first sight, it is really another Portuguese city.

 The boat ride can be hired on the waterfront and one of the ticket offices there.
-It cost us the cable car, the boat ride and two wineries, about 15 euros.
+It includes the cable car, the boat ride, and two wineries, all for about 15 euros.